thordreier/FortiGatePowerShellScripts/Install-FortigateSslCertificate/README.md

 # FortiGate and Let’s Encrypt

-This guide describes how to set up automatic renewal of Let’s Encrypt SSL certificates on FortiNet FortiGate firewall, from a Windows machine using win-Acme and a PowerShell script.
+This guide describes how to set up automatic renewal of Let’s Encrypt SSL certificates on FortiNet FortiGate firewall, from a Windows machine using win-acme and a PowerShell script.

 ## Prerequisites